ggseg/ggseg/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://lifecycle.r-lib.org/articles/stages.html)
 <!-- badges: end -->

-This package mainly contains a plotting function `ggseg` and data.frames of different brain atlases for plotting.
+Contains ggplot2 geom for plotting brain atlases using simple features.
+The largest component of the package is the data for the two built-in atlases.
 Plotting results of analyses on regions or networks often involves swapping between statistical tools, like R, and software for brain imaging to correctly visualise analysis results.

 This package aims to make it possible to plot results directly through R.